[LogoShip]

 Macro: UserSpkr

 This button is only present for Input lines.
-It is only enabled if the line has calibrated attenuators, and only if a Spkr .CAL file has been loaded for the Output line on the same Left or Right side.
+It is only enabled if the line has calibrated attenuators, and only if a Spkr .CAL or .FRD file has been loaded for the Output line on the same Left or Right side.

-This button applies the Spkr .CAL output correction to the input line, such that the input response is compensated for the driver response.
+This button applies the Spkr .CAL or .FRD output correction to the input line, such that the input response is compensated for the driver response.
 In other words, if the input line had a mic with a perfectly flat frequency response (or was corrected via its own Mic .CAL file), then it would show a flat overall response to the speaker output, even though the true output wasn't flat itself.

 A typical use for this option is for transfer calibration, where you use a calibrated reference microphone to calibrate other microphones.